Adarsh Sarvaria

 The Central Government is also responsible for laying down the policies,

 training standards, trade testing and certification.
-For this purpose, the
+For this purpose,

 Central Government is assisted by two Advisory bodies at the National